CyberAllante/VibeCode/README.md

 # Allante`s Vibe‑Coded Project Portfolio 🔒

-I'm passionate about building and shipping AI‑assisted apps fast with Vibe‑style workflows.
-This portfolio collects my projects across security, automation, and creative tooling.
-Explore the sections below and dive into the repos, write‑ups, and live demos.
+I'm passionate about building and shipping AI-assisted apps fast with Vibe-style workflows.
+With over 10 years of experience in IT operations, networking, and security, I’ve managed enterprise infrastructure, led IT asset recovery with law enforcement, and deployed large-scale technology across 30+ sites:contentReference[oaicite:0]{index=0}.
+Certified in CySA+, Pentest+, and ISC2 CC, I bring a strong foundation in security operations, vulnerability management, and incident response:contentReference[oaicite:1]{index=1}—now applying that expertise to building AI-powered security and automation tools.

 > **Status:** 🔄 Actively adding new projects.
 Last updated: <!-- date -->